 Data breaches are hitting the headlines more frequently and can result in major reputational damage and large fines from data commissioners and regulatory bodies.

-While many breaches occur through hacked databases or websites, employees can also accidently leak information by forwarding emails and/or attachments to people outside the company or others who are not authorized to view the information.
+While many breaches occur through hacked databases or websites, employees can also accidentally leak information by forwarding emails and/or attachments to people outside the company or others who are not authorized to view the information.

 Ransomware attacks are also increasing, and companies can lose access to data permanently if the right steps are not taken to protect it.
 Some organizations, like law firms, should take special care to ensure that client and case information is not leaked or viewed by unauthorized employees.